dilan-dio4/easybase-website/react.markdown

 When our Home component first mounts in `useEffect()`, the frame is configured to limit the returned documents to 10 with an offset of 0.
 This is the limit and offset of documents that will be retrieved from your database. *limit* and *offset* are useful for adding pagination to your React project.
 Also, we must specify which table we are accessing at any given point.
 In this case, we are accessing the database available to guests in **REACT DEMO**.

-We then map `Frame()` to a custom card-like component.
+We then map `Frame()` to a custom *card-like* component.
 For readability, I didn't include the CSS so this might not look too pretty but feel free to style this component yourself.
 This custom component features all of our table attributes, and clicking the image brings you to that product's page.
-The entire source for this project [including CSS] is available on [Github](https://github.com/easybase/example-react-project).
+The entire source for this project (including CSS) is available on [Github](https://github.com/easybase/example-react-project).

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react card components" data-src="/assets/images/posts_images/react-7.png" />

 `Frame()` returns an array of objects.
-You can also do `Frame(index)` to access specific elements.
-Calling `sync()` will pull down any changes from other sources and, if a user is authenticated with permissions, normalize any local changes made up to the cloud.
+You can also do `Frame(index)` to access specific elements. **Calling `sync()` will pull down any changes from other sources and, if a user is authenticated with permissions, normalize any local changes made up to the cloud**.

 The lifecycle of `Frame()` and related function: